kleidinc/iced_paper/README.md

 - SQLX types

 You can hit the ground running by reading the [SQLX Paper](./SQLX.md), which is part of the Master Iced Paper.

+## How, and where, to start a Postgres Pool

+All async functions, which will connect to the database, need to have access to a shared pool of database connections.
+So, before you run any SQL, you need to start the pool.

+You could create separate one-time connections inside each of the async functions, and this will work, but its much easier and shorter to just set up the connection once at initialization, and then share the pool.